windoze/esparrier/README.md

 7. Exit the download mode and reset the board, you should see the new USB HID device on your host.

+## Troubleshooting

+If the board stops working after flashing and/or upgrading the program, you may need to:

+1. Erase the flash with `esptool.py --chip esp32s3 --port /dev/ttyACM0 erase_flash`.
+2. Flash the binary and config again.
+3. Windows has a USB device driver cache and it may not recognize the board after flashing, you may need to uninstall the driver in the device manager and re-plug the board.
+Or you can change the USB VID/PID in the config file and re-flash it, then Windows will recognize it as a new device.

 ## NOTES:

 **WARNING**: This program is only for testing purpose.
 It is not a complete implementation of Barrier client.
 There could be a lot of bugs and missing features.
 It has no concept of security, neither on the WiFi nor on the USB.
 It is not recommended to use it in anywhere but a private environment.